 - Write a function (or a group of functions) that merges the two lists and print the result as couples (name, atomic number) sorted in ascending order on the element names.

 Exercise 2: Temperature Conversion System.

-- Write a function that given a pure number prints a conversion table for it among any of the 8 scales (remember that functions are high-order).
+- Write a function that given a pure number returns a conversion table for it among any of the 8 scales.

-- Write a function that given a temperature in a specified scale returns a list of all the corresponding temperatures in the other scales, note that the scale must be specified (hint: use a tuple).
+- Write a function that given a temperature in a specified scale returns a list of all the corresponding temperatures in the other scales, note that the scale must be specified.

 Exercise 3: Matrix Calculi.

 Write the matrix datatype with the following operations:

 - A function zeroes to construct a matrix of size n×m filled with zeros.